guildenstern70/SmartDeno/README.md

 1. Go to https://dashboard.fauna.com (login if required) and click on New Database
 2. Fill the Database Name field and click on Save.
 3. Click on GraphQL section visible on the left sidebar.
-4. Copy the file /data/users.gql to create initial schema
+4. Select the file /data/users.gql to create initial schema

 Generate a secret to access the database: